vihdzp/miratope-rs/README.md

-A renderer for polytopes, spinned off from [Miratope JS](https://github.com/OfficialURL/miratope).
+A tool for building and visualizing polytopes.
 Still in alpha development.

 ## What can Miratope do now?
-Miratope can already load polytopes from `.off`s and derive various properties from them, as well as do various simple operations on them.
-We're in the late stages of porting the original Miratope's functionality now.
+Miratope can already load polytopes from files and derive various properties from them, as well as do various operations on them.
+It can render wireframes in arbitrary dimension, though it can only rotate them in three of those dimensions.

 ## What are Miratope's goals?
-We plan to eventually support all of the original Miratope's features, as well as the following:
+We plan to eventually support all of the following:

 * Various families of polytopes to build and render
   * [x] All [regular polytopes](https://polytope.miraheze.org/wiki/Regular_polytope)